bentomhall/nih-system/homebrewery/world/player-options.md

 You can see the true form of any shapechanger or creature concealed by illusion or shape-changing magic while the creature is within 30 feet of you and within line of sight.
 \page
 ### Blast Effects
 Each blast effect has a cost listed after the name.
 Applying that blast effect requires expending the listed SP cost.
 If the cost is listed with a + sign, you can expend additional spell points (up to your limit) to increase the effect.
-SP is an abbreviation for Spell Points
+SP is an abbreviation for Spell Points.

 #### Beckoning Blast: 1+ SP
-Targets hit by your eldritch blast are pulled 5 feet toward you for every SP spent.
+Targets hit by your Eldritch Blast are pulled 5 feet toward you for every SP spent.
 If they are more than two sizes larger than you are, they can make a Strength saving throw to halve the distance they are moved.

 #### Blinding Blast: 3 SP
-Targets of your eldritch blast must make a Constitution saving throw or take the damage as necrotic damage and be blinded until the end of your next turn.
+Targets of your Eldritch Blast must make a Constitution saving throw or take the damage as necrotic damage and be blinded until the end of your next turn.
 On a successful saving throw, targets take half damage.
 This Constitution saving throw replaces the attack.

+#### Clinging Lightning Blast: 5 SP, greater
+Your Eldritch Blast deals lightning damage and deals additional damage equal to twice your Charisma modifier, and requires a Dexterity saving throw instead of an attack roll.
+On a failed save, targets take the full damage and are paralyzed until the end of your next turn.
+On a successful save, targets take half damage and are not paralyzed.

 #### Draining Blast: 5 SP, greater
-Your eldritch blast deals necrotic damage.
-Targets hit your eldritch blast take additional necrotic damage equal to your Charisma modifier and you regain hit points equal to half the necrotic damage dealt.
+Your Eldritch Blast deals necrotic damage.
+Targets hit by your Eldritch Blast take additional necrotic damage equal to your Charisma modifier and you regain hit points equal to half the necrotic damage dealt.
 If this affects multiple creatures, each creature takes the damage but you only heal once.

 #### Elemental Blast: 1 SP
 When you finish a short or long rest, choose one damage type from the following list: acid, cold, fire, lightning.
-When you use your eldritch blast, you can choose to deal the chosen damage type instead of bludgeoning.
+When you use your Eldritch Blast, you can choose to deal the chosen damage type instead of its normal type.

 #### Frightening Blast: 3 SP
-Targets of your eldritch blast must make a Wisdom saving throw instead of you making an attack roll.
+Your Eldrich Blast deals psychic damage.
+Targets of your Eldritch Blast must make a Wisdom saving throw instead of you making an attack roll.
 On a failed save, they are frightened of you until the end of your next turn and take the full damage.
-On a successful save they take half damage as psychic damage and are not frightened.
+On a successful save they take half damage and are not frightened.

 #### Hellfire Blast: 5 SP, greater
-Your eldritch blast deals fire damage.
-Targets hit by your eldritch blast take additional fire damage equal to twice your Charisma modifier and the same amount again at the start of their next turn.
+Your Eldritch Blast deals fire damage.
+Targets hit by your Eldritch Blast take additional fire damage equal to twice your Charisma modifier and the same amount again at the start of their next turn.
 This damage pierces resistance and immunity to fire damage.

 #### Repelling Blast: 1+ SP
-Targets hit by your eldritch blast are pushed 5 feet away from you for every SP spent.
+Targets hit by your Eldritch Blast are pushed 5 feet away from you for every SP spent.
 If they are more than two sizes larger than you are, they can make a Strength saving throw to halve the distance they are moved.

-#### Clinging Lightning Blast: 5 SP, greater
-Your eldritch blast deals lightning damage and deals additional damage equal to twice your Charisma modifier, and requires a Dexterity saving throw instead of an attack roll.
-On a failed save, targets take the full damage and are paralyzed until the end of your next turn.
-On a successful save, targets take half damage and are not paralyzed.

 ### Blast Shapes
-Blast shapes alter the form of the eldritch blast and may alter it from a spell attack to a saving throw.
+Blast shapes alter the form of the Eldritch Blast and may alter it from a spell attack to a saving throw.
 As above, SP is an abbreviation for Spell Points.

 #### Eldritch Arc: 3 SP
-When you use your eldritch blast, you can instead choose to make it take the shape of a circular arc with a 10 ft radius centered on you.
-All creatures within the area must make a Dexterity saving throw.
-On a failed save, they take damage equal to the eldritch blast damage and are affected by any blast effects.
+When you use your Eldritch Blast, you can instead choose to affect all creatures within 10 feet of you.
+Targets must make a Dexterity saving throw.
+On a failed save, they take damage equal to the Eldritch Blast damage and are affected by any blast effects.
 On a success, they take half damage and are not affected by the non-damaging blast effects.
 Damaging blast effects apply the additional damage (halved on a success) to all targets in the area.

 #### Eldritch Claws: 1 SP
-Make an unarmed attack using Charisma as your weapon attack modifier.
-On a hit, add your eldritch blast damage to the normal unarmed damage.
+When you activate this shape and use your Eldritch Blast, you make a melee weapon attack using Charisma as your weapon attack modifier instead of a ranged spell attack.
+On a hit, add your Eldritch Blast damage to the normal unarmed damage.
 This counts as slashing damage from a magical weapon.

 #### Eldritch Cone: 4 SP, greater
-When you use your eldritch blast, you can instead choose to make it take the shape of a 30 ft cone.
+When you use your Eldritch Blast, you can instead choose to make it take the shape of a 30 ft cone.
 All creatures in the area must make a Dexterity saving throw.
-On a failed save, they take damage equal to the eldritch blast damage and are affected by any blast effects.
+On a failed save, they take damage equal to the Eldritch Blast damage and are affected by any blast effects.
 On a success, they take half damage and are not affected by the non-damaging blast effects.
 Damaging blast effects apply the additional damage (halved on a success) to all targets in the area.

 #### Eldritch Spear: 1 SP
-The range of your eldritch blast doubles.
+The range of your Eldritch Blast doubles.
 Additionally, you do not have disadvantage on ranged attacks with it against prone targets or from having enemies within 5 feet.

 #### Eldritch Sphere: 6 SP, greater
-When you use your eldritch blast, you can instead choose to make it take the shape of a spherical orb that erupts from a point of your choice within the spells' normal range.
+When you use your Eldritch Blast, you can instead choose to make it take the shape of a spherical orb that erupts from a point of your choice within range of your Eldritch Blast.
 All creatures within a 20 ft radius of the chosen point must make a Dexterity saving throw.
-On a failed save, they take damage equal to the eldritch blast damage and are affected by any blast effects.
+On a failed save, they take damage equal to the Eldritch Blast damage and are affected by any blast effects.
 On a success, they take half damage and are not affected by the non-damaging blast effects.
 Damaging blast effects apply the additional damage (halved on a success) to all targets in the area.
 Blast effects that push or pull the target use the center point of the effect as the reference point.
 \page

 #### Split Bolts: 2 SP
-When you use your eldritch blast, you can choose to split the attack into a number of separate attacks equal to the number of damage dice.
+When you use your Eldritch Blast, you can choose to split the attack into a number of separate attacks equal to the number of damage dice.
 If you do, make separate attack rolls for each one.
 On a hit, each bolt deals 1d12 plus your charisma modifier damage of the appropriate type.
 Blast effects affect all targets hit.
 This cannot be used with blast effects that replace the attack roll by a saving throw.

 ## Otherworldly Patrons
 The beings that serve as patrons for beholden are mighty inhabitants of other planes of existence—not necessarily gods, but almost godlike in their power.
 Various patrons give their beholden access to different powers and invocations, and expect significant favors in return.
 Some gods choose both beholden and clerics--the two serve different purposes and often do not see eye to eye.